 (5) Interim Disability Assistance.

 Applicants who are tenants must provide documentation from the property owner approving the installation of the security camera system on the property.
-Note: Residents who only receive Supplemental Nutrition Assistance Program (SNAP) benefits are not eligible for this program.

 Applicants must be an owner or tenant of a residence located in the District of Columbia.
 Only one (1) security camera system per property address shall be eligible for this program.
 Residents of properties owned by the District of Columbia Housing Authority shall not be eligible for a voucher.
 By participating in this program, the Applicant acknowledges that he or she will not use the security camera for any unlawful or harassing purposes and will comply with all applicable building and electrical code requirements.
 Cameras must be installed on the exterior of the property.

 To qualify for the security camera voucher program, applicants are required to submit responses to application questions and provide proof of current receipt of public assistance.
 Upon determining eligibility, a third-party entity will arrange a time with the applicant to install the camera.
 Once the cameras are installed, they will be registered with the Metropolitan Police Department (MPD).
 MPD does not have access to live video from the camera system, however, MPD may request that the program participant provide access to recorded footage.
 Note: It may take up to 45 working days process your application and install the camera system provided your application is complete and approved.